 Vision - The Magic City Acceptance Academy (MCAA) will motivate and prepare students in grades sixth through twelve by providing an exceptional, innovative, and quality-driven education.
 MCAA’s purpose is to engage students who have dropped out, are not thriving in traditional schools, or are enrolled in home-school programs.
 Mentors and teachers will be incorporated throughout the diverse MCAA curriculum to empower students in directing their own education.
-MCAA will provide a safe learning environment and LGBTQ affirming culture for all.
+MCAA will provide a brave learning environment and LGBTQ affirming culture for all.

 CLICK ON ANY PHOTO BELOW TO EMAIL EACH TEAM MEMBER